Flexible list colorings: Maximizing the number of requests satisfied: Introduction

 \subsection{Small requests}

 On the other hand, if we focus solely on $k$ and allow arbitrarily small $\epsilon>0$, then our colorings need only satisfy the color request at a single vertex.
-Then, without loss of generality, we need to only study requests with domain of size~1, as those have the most restrictive requirement.
-As mentioned above, these considerations ultimately led Dvo\v{r}\'{a}k, Norin, and Postle in~\cite{DN19} to pay special attention to requests with domain of size 1 and prove Theorem~\ref{thm:Dvorak_et_al_nullstellensatz}.
+This is hardest to satisfy when a request has domain of size~1, so without loss of generality we only consider such requests.

 For a graph $G$ with list assignment $L$ and request $r$ with domain $D$ of size~1, $(G,L,r)$ is either 1-satisfiable or $(G,L,r)$ is not $\epsilon$-satisfiable for any $\epsilon > 0$.
-That is, for such requests, without loss of generality $\epsilon=1$.
-Note that in addition to Theorem~\ref{thm:Dvorak_et_al_nullstellensatz}, Lemma~\ref{lem: K37} is a result of this form.
-Proposition~\ref{pro: useful?} considers another sort of trade-off between $k$ and $\epsilon$.
+Thus, without loss of generality, $\epsilon=1$.
+As mentioned earlier, these considerations ultimately led Dvo\v{r}\'{a}k, Norin, and Postle in~\cite{DN19} to pay special attention to this case and prove Theorem~\ref{thm:Dvorak_et_al_nullstellensatz}.
+Lemma~\ref{lem: K37} is another result of this form.
+Proposition~\ref{pro: useful?} considers another sort of trade-off between $k$ and~$\epsilon$.

 Using the Alon-Tarsi Theorem~\cite{alon1992colorings}, we are able to extend Theorem~\ref{thm:Dvorak_et_al_nullstellensatz} to all $d$ for bipartite $d$-degenerate graphs.